 Rinse the spoon in the cup of hot water before switching to another coffee.
 You don’t have to swallow- spit the slurps into a jug so that you don’t drinl to much coffee (and caffeine) during the cupping.

-Step 10: Note down your findings
+Step 10: Write down your findings

 Note down important points about the flavor, aroma, and texture for each cups, and details about the differences between the cups.